 Does your artwork contain images, text or colors that extend to the very edge of the finished piece?
 This is called “bleed.”

-Artwork with bleeds must have an extra 1/4″ of the image, text or colors added on all four sides beyond the trim line.
+Artwork with bleeds must have an extra 1/4″ of the background image or color added on all four sides beyond the trim line.
 Example: if you are ordering an 8.5″ x 11″ item, the file size should 9″ x 11.50″ after saving as a PDF.
 (The outer 1/4″ will be trimmed away).

 The illustration below shows two invitations.
 The left invitation features a design with bleed (finished size plus an extra .25″ on each side).
 The invitation on the right does not.